stevedonovan/gentle-intro/part2.md

     // 'root'
     // 'two'
 ```
 So we're visiting the strings in order!
-Please note the reappearence of `ref` - `if let`
+Please note the reappearance of `ref` - `if let`
 uses exactly the same rules as `match`.

 `Box` is a _smart_ pointer; note that no 'unboxing' was needed to call